JUAS-tutorials/xsuite-installation/README.md

   - `pip install jupyter ipympl` to install the notebook server
   - `pip install cpymad` to load and manipulate MAD-X lattices (optional)
   - `pip install xsuite`
+  - `pip install xplt[recommended]` to install plotting library for Xsuite

 ### 2. Test your installation